 What happened to common sense?

 Don’t get me wrong, sometimes reports are needed to get optimal results.
 But for the majority of businesses in this world, does it really make sense to spend a lot of money on writing theoretical reports?
 What happened to common sense?
 Most things are actually pretty basic.
-How much money do you need to bring in to make profit?
+How much money do you need to make to be profitable?
 How will you get that kind of revenue?
 In most cases you don’t need to write a report to determine that.
 For most businesses a few meetings, discussions and agreement on a plan of action is sufficient.
 You swiftly notice when things aren’t working out as planned and then you just change tactics.
 It has actually happened that I have told companies that what they need is not a report on how to do it, but simply act to get more customers and increase sales.
 You can argue that I should have produced an expensive report instead of being honest, but you don’t keep clients that way.
-If you make them pay for what they do not need, it’s just a question of how long it takes before you loose them.
+If you make them pay for what they do not need, it’s just a question of how long it takes before you lose them.

 Maybe it’s easy for me since I started my career in journalism and know how to get the information I need and then act to get results.
 And the same applies to business, I find the information I need, adapt it to the situation at hand and then take the appropriate action.